Symits54321/Inventory-Management-System/README.md

         3) After creating the products, click on the Product button in nav , product page will open and a list of products appear , each list has delete and Update button.
            Delete button deletes the product and update button redirects to update page to update the product details.

-      Note  :- server must be on for  succesfull operation
+      Note  :- Server must be on for  succesfull operation requested by frontend.